NqkoiNqkojsi/Meet-Fish/Tasks.md

 3Fix the stupid facebook stuff(The api page to display a picture and to be shareable instantly by the user)-january-february 4Add facebook sign in and linking
-5Fix the design-make it more easy, clean and elegant-february-march 6Add uploading personal and offer pictures
-7Being able to see other user's profiles
+5Fix the design-make it more easy, clean and elegant-february-march 6Add uploading personal and offer pictures-february-March 7Being able to see other user's profiles-March
-8Lvls and Xp(a sort of a progression like in video games- the more you fish the bigger lvl you are) 9Add payment options and stuff
+8Lvls and Xp(a sort of a progression like in video games- the more you fish the bigger lvl you are)-March 9Add payment options and stuff
 10Add ads from google-After olimpiada
 11Make it into app with xamarin and c#-Summer